Rose Franklin's Perennial & Butterfly Farm

 Comparing the Monarch population to that of other butterfly species over the past 20 years

-by Rose Franklin
+by Rose Franklin, May, 2025

 Recently the results of the first national analysis of U.S. butterflies concluded that these majestic creatures are disappearing from the national landscape at a ‘catastrophic’ rate.
 The lead study author was Collin Edwards, an ecologist and data scientist at the Washington Department of Fish and Wildlife.
 Nick Haddad, an entomologist at Michigan State University, was a co-author.